Sten Hallström was born July 2, 1961 in Stockholm, Sweden - where he still lives even though he got the world as his

 What was the reason for starting Stoney Boy?

 "I felt I needed to release more of my own productions after years of just remixing.
-It has been a great way of presenting my sound over the past ten years."
+It has been a great way of

 Is Stoney Boy both a label and Production company?